Gurenax/salesforce-training-notes/README.md

 - You'll be using permission sets for two general purposes: to grant access to custom objects or apps, and to grant permissions—temporarily or long term—to specific fields.

+---

+## Control Access to Fields

+### Modify Field-Level Security
+- Defining field-level security for sensitive fields is the second piece of the security and sharing puzzle, after controlling object-level access.

+### Restrict Field Access with a Profile
+- You apply field settings by modifying profiles or permission sets.

+---

+##